andradaAntoneac/Proiect_IP/README.md

-# Proiect_IP
+# Project_DERIV
-An app that solves derivatives
+An app that solves derivatives, evaluates the introduced function and detects syntactical and mathematical mistakes.